-(Loss) Income from Vessel Operations.
-To assist us in evaluating our operations, we analyze the loss or income we receive after deducting operating expenses, but prior to interest expense, interest income, realized and unrealized gains or losses on derivative instruments, equity income or losses, and other income or expenses.
+Income (Loss) from Vessel Operations.
+To assist us in evaluating our operations, we analyze the income or loss we receive after deducting operating expenses, but prior to interest expense, interest income, realized and unrealized gains or losses on derivative instruments, equity income or losses, and other income or expenses.